-Is the United States a "Christian nation"?
+Is the United States a “Christian nation”?
 Some Americans think so.
-Religious Right activists and right-wing television preachers often claim that the United States was founded to be a Christian nation.
+Christian nationalist activists and right-wing television preachers often claim that the United States was founded to be a Christian nation.
 Even some politicians agree.
 If the people who make this assertion are merely saying that most Americans are Christians, they might have a point.
 But those who argue that America is a Christian nation usually mean something more, insisting that the country should be officially Christian.
 The very character of our country is at stake in the outcome of this debate.

-Religious Right groups and their allies insist that the United States was designed to be officially Christian and that our laws should enforce the doctrines of (their version of) Christianity.
+Religious extremists and their allies insist that the United States was designed to be officially Christian and that our laws should enforce the doctrines of (their version of) Christianity.
 Is this viewpoint accurate?
 Is there anything in the Constitution that gives special treatment or preference to Christianity?
 Did the founders of our government believe this or intend to create a government that gave special recognition to Christianity?

 The answer to all of these questions is no. The U.S. Constitution is a wholly secular document.
 It contains no mention of Christianity or Jesus Christ.
 In fact, the Constitution refers to religion only twice in the First Amendment, which bars laws “respecting an establishment of religion or prohibiting the free exercise thereof,” and in Article VI, which prohibits “religious tests” for public office.
 Both of these provisions are evidence that the country was not founded as officially Christian.

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof;”—First Amendment to the U.S. Constitution

 The Constitution is a secular document.